jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 With the DO package installed on the BIGIP1, we are ready to build out our first BIG-IP.

 The desired end state of these DO configurations is to configure the below objects, built on the BIG-IPs with a single call in a single file.
-This declarative solution allows me to compose configurations that are reusable with templating technologies and storable in Source Control.
+This declarative solution allows us to compose configurations that are reusable with templating technologies and storable in Source Control.

-.. seealso:: This AS3 declaration was created from an F5 provided example located on CloudDocs DO_Example_
+.. seealso:: This DO declaration was created from an F5 provided example located on CloudDocs DO_Example_

 Configuration Items in our declaration:
   - Licensing